bashbaugh/old-personal-site/_posts/2018-08-09-Why-Jekyll-is-so-great.md

 layout: post
 section-type: post

+updated: "November 2, 2018"

-title: "Easy Blogging for Programmers: Static Site Generators"
+title: "Why Use a Static Site Generator?"
-titletag: "Static Site Generators"
+titletag: "Why Use a Static Site Generator?"
 image: "/img/post-thumbnails/html_t_code.jpg"

-postdescription: "In this post I explain what a static site generator is and talk about their benefits.
-Is a static site generator right for you???"
+postdescription: "In this post I explain what a static site generator is and talk about their benefits, and why you should use one."

 description: "What is a static site generator?
 What are the benefits of using a static site generator?
 Learn how static site generators work and why you should use one.
 Also, learn how to use the jekyll ssg with github pages."

-keywords: "static site generator, static site generators, ssg, why use a static site generator, what is a static site generator, github pages, what is github pages, static website, static site generators review, static, jekyll, blog, static site generators 2017, static site generators 2016, static site generators 2018"
+keywords: "static site generator, static site generators, ssg, why use a static site generator, what is a static site generator, github pages, what is github pages, static website, static site generators review, static, jekyll, blog, static site generators 2017, static site generators 2016, static site generators 2018, what is a static website"

 slug: "static-site-generators"
 category: "code"